Gabao-Farias/project-name-here/native-app/README.md

 ## Server

+1. Setup the .env file (I was using `.env.local`)

-1. Install the dependencies
+2. Install the dependencies

 ```
 yarn
 ```

-2. Start expo the server
+3. Start expo the server

 ```
 yarn start